bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 ### Understanding AWS Availability Zones Ids and Zone Names.

-I ran into an interestering problem while creating some code to deploy an AWS Environment for hosting workspaces.
-I kept getting errors saying that workspaces was not available for the AZ my subnet was using.
-At first it was saying that workspaces was only available in us-east-1a, us-east-1c, and us-east-1d.
-Then when i tested on another account it was saying that it's only available in 'us-east-1c, us-east-1d, and us-east-1f'.
+I ran into an interesting problem while creating some code to deploy an AWS Environment for hosting WorkSpaces.
+I kept getting errors saying that WorkSpaces was not available for the AZ my subnet was using.
+At first it was saying that WorkSpaces was only available in us-east-1a, us-east-1c, and us-east-1d.
+Then when I tested on another account it was saying that it's only available in 'us-east-1c, us-east-1d, and us-east-1f'.
 Each account was different.
 After chatting with AWS Support, I learned that each AWS account independently maps Zones to names.
 Meaning us-east-1a in 1 account is not the same physical location as us-east-1a in another account.
 This becomes problematic when a service isn't supported in all zones.
-So the first step i needed to do, was to find out which zone ids workspaces will work in.
+So the first step I needed to do, was to find out which zone ids WorkSpaces will work in.
 The following list was provided by AWS support.

 #### Workspaces Zone Mappings